FVitor7/FastApi-and-GraphQL-Example/README.md

-# FastApi and Strawberry GraphQl Example
+# FastApi and Strawberry GraphQL Example

 ### POC of a GraphQL Service endpoint built with [FastAPI](https://fastapi.tiangolo.com/) and [Strawberry GraphQL](https://strawberry.rocks/)